phinaliumz/jira-mcp/README.md

 ]
 ```

 This ensures the server always starts in the correct directory, regardless of where the project is cloned. `${workspaceFolder}` is replaced by VS Code with the root of the opened project.
-For users running outside VS Code, instruct them to start the server from the project root.

 ## Troubleshooting
 - If you see "No projects found", check your Jira API token, email, and permissions.